samsquire/assembly/README.md

  * code generation for coroutines.
 Do we generate assembly with labels and need an assembler or do we write a linker?
  * cheap runtime scheduler
  * thread safe data streams
- * arbitrary turing completr iterators
+ * arbitrary turing complete iterators
  * calling convention between asynchronous tasks/coroutine to asynchronous task/coroutine.
 How does data go between tasks?
 Its not by the stack since the stack changes and there could be on a different thread so thread safety is needed
  * a syntax or API to define the ordering of asynchronous tasks.
 In Javascript this might be async library tools that allow chaining together promises or `.then`
  * switching stacks when changing coroutines